jarelllama/Scam-Blocklist/README.md

 - [r/Scams](https://www.reddit.com/r/Scams/): for manually added sites and search terms
 - [r/CryptoScamBlacklist](https://www.reddit.com/r/CryptoScamBlacklist/): for manually added sites and search terms

-Note: all data retrieved from these sources are publicly available.
+All data retrieved from these sources are publicly available.

 ## Resources